davidjeddy/toolchain-management/docs/RUNBOOK.md

 **Fix**

 Remove the checkov binary.
 It is the wrong one.
 Re-install checkov via ./libs/bash/install.sh.
-Be sure the "$HOME/.worldline_pps_profile" is being sourced.
+Be sure `~/.worldline_pps_profile` is being sourced.